CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ### Thin LTO

-The funny thing <a href="https://llvm.org/devmtg/2015-04/slides/ThinLTO_EuroLLVM2015.pdf"><strong>Teresa Johnson and Xinliang David Li</strong></a> noticed about LTO is, well, there's not all that many symbols libLTO really cares about at link time.
+The funny thing <a href="https://llvm.org/devmtg/2015-04/slides/ThinLTO_EuroLLVM2015.pdf"><strong>Teresa Johnson and Xinliang David Li</strong></a> noticed about LTO is, well, there's not all that many symbols libLTO really cares about at link time. **Thin LTO** generates a compact summary of each compilation unit, which can be "thinly linked" much faster than we would .
+During the "thin link,"

+That means, rather than a single, monolithic `*.bc`,

 ![Desktop View](/assets/img/posts/2026-02-21-llvm-thin-lto.png)
 *<strong>Thin LTO</strong>*